Deutsch: Agrarökologie / Español: agroecología / Português: agroecologia / Français: agroécologie / Italiano: agroecologia

 - Climate change mitigation and adaptation: Reducing greenhouse gas emissions through sustainable practices and adapting farming methods to changing climatic conditions.

-- Soil and water conservation: Implementing techniques that preserve soil health and optimize water use, thereby preventing erosion and reducing water consumption.
+- Soil and water conservation: Implementing techniques that preserve soil health and optimize water use, thereby preventing Erosion and reducing water consumption.

 Well-Known Examples